hospadar/timetrack_jr/README.md

 $ ttjr add-category project-for-client-a
 $ ttjr add-category project-for-client-b
 #if you want, you can set an end-of-day time which will automatically end any started time categories at 17:00
+#turns out this is the only available option right now :)
 $ ttjr set-option end-of-day 17:00
 $ ttjr show-config
 {